Welcome to today's edition of the Rush 24-7 podcast.

 I think these people, you know, handlers of presidents are very, very careful about things.

-And I'm sure they got an agreement to keep a close-up in case he did bomb the pitch.
+And I'm sure they got an agreement to keep a close-up in case he did bomb the pitch, in case it wasn't any good.

 That is absolutely true.

-You never ever have a first pitch where they don't show the catcher catching the ball.
+You never, ever have a first pitch where they don't show the catcher catching the ball.

-Another illustration of how last night was not an accident.
+That's another illustration of how last night was not an accident.

 That's all I have to comment on.